 Meet James Braun, many of you know him as the Sales Manager for Premier Beverage.
 Well there is a lot more to James then at first glance, not only does he sell these products, but he is an expert in his field and perfects the ingredients that make the Classic Cocktail.

-It is called the American Whisk(e)y Revolution and its taking the country by storm.
+It is called the American Whisk(e)y Revolution and it’s taking the country by storm.

 WHISK(E)Y is one of the most popular and confusing spirits.
-So, its time to get a few facts.
+So, it’s time to get a few facts.

 Whisk(e)y has been around for a long time – over 600 years.
 It’s made all over the world and the variations in flavor are a result of the region and their respective distilling process.